Vonng/pigsty/docs/c-service.md

 - **Name (`service.name`)**.

   **service name**, the full name of the service is prefixed by the database cluster name and suffixed by `service.name`, connected by `-`.
-For example, a service with `name=primary` in the `pg-test` cluster has the full service name `pg-test-primary`.
+For example, a service with `name=primary` in the `pg-test` cluster has the full-service name `pg-test-primary`.

 - **Port (`service.port`)**.